JerryShe/Useful_QT_classes/QTabSwitcher/README.md

 #QTabSwitcher
 QTabSwitcher class provides the logic to switch tabs and selection button for the currently display tab.

-To tab managment using the QTab class containing button's active and unactive style and pointers to tab's button and widget
+To tab managment using the QTab class containing button's active and inactive style and pointers to tab's button and widget
 <br><br><br><br>